Bayside, Queens: Health

 The nearest major hospital is Long Island Jewish Medical Center in Glen Oaks.

 Post offices and ZIP Codes

 Bayside is covered by multiple ZIP Codes.
-From north to south, they are 11360 north of 32nd Avenue; 11361 between 32nd and 48th Avenues; 11364 between 48th Avenue and Union Turnpike; and 11427 south of Union Turnpike.
+From north to south, they are 11360 north of 32nd Avenue; 11361 between 32nd and 48th Avenues; and 11364 between 48th Avenue and Union Turnpike.
 The United States Post Office operates four post offices nearby: